rycont/haechi-rush/README.md

 ## Auto Documentation

 Generated document is avaliable on "/docs" endpoint.
-If you want to use /docs endpoint, you can change document path.
+If you want to use /docs endpoint with your own, you can change document path.
 In index.ts,

 ```typescript
 rush(__dirname + "/src", {